adrianparker/ThisRateOrThatRate/README.md

 # This Rate or That Rate?
-Calculates the future implications of a financial decision made today - this rate, or that rate?
+Calculates the future implications of a financial rate decision made today.

+Helping you to decide - **this rate, or that rate?**

 ## Project status
 Work in progress.
+Currently just some calculation functions.

 ## Installation